jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/Final.md

 ### Retrospective Results:

-#### Sprint Retro

-* Went well…
+  Went well…

-> Learned quickly
+- > Learned quickly
-> AI assitance
+- > AI assitance
-> Notion
+- > Notion
-> Good Teamwork
+- > Good Teamwork
-> Standups help know where we were
+- > Standups help know where we were

-* Not so well
+  Not so well

-> This process could have started earlier
+- > This process could have started earlier
-> Better integration with AI services
+- > Better integration with AI services